moderncraft1234/yata_bot-3.0/README.md

 # yata_bot-3.0
-this is a public chat for anarchy servers wich is based uppon the prismarinejs api
+this is a public chat bot for anarchy servers wich is based uppon the prismarinejs api
 ______________________________________________________________________________

 to start working with the bot cd into the folder where uve putted the bot and run these following commands